oneofmany/Vulnerabilities-/README.md

-# Vulnerabilities
+# F1nD3r Collection of Vulnerabilities and Tested Proof of Concepts
-Collection of useful vulnerabilities with associated POC, directories follow the following structure:

-CVE ID: Name of the CVE folder

-  CVE ID Link: Link to the CVE.mitre.org report

-  CVE ID POC: Copy of POC repo or its code
+This repo is F1nD3r's collection of tested vulnerabilities classified by target OS or services, feel free to add any missing or interesting CVE to the collection.

+The files are organized by directories using the target OS or service as name, under each directory you will find an running markdown file that has three (3) sections:

 # Linux Vulnerabilities
 # Kubernetes Vulnerabilites
 # Windows Vulnerabilities